rnestler/rnestler.github.io/content/articles/2024/2024-09-29_adding_adguard_home_to_home_assistant.md

 # Configuring Router

-Basically there are two ways to configure your router when wanting to use AdGuard Home:
+There are two main ways to set up your router when wanting to use AdGuard Home:

  1. Adding it as the DNS server your router uses
- 2. Adding it to the DNS server distributed via DHCP
+ 2. Adding it as the DNS server that's distributed via DHCP

-The first one has the advantage that local names will still be resolved by the router, while the second one gives better statistics over which clients use the AdGuard Home DNS server.
+The first option has the advantage that local names will still be resolved by the router, while the second one gives better statistics on which clients use the AdGuard Home DNS server.

 Since I didn't want to break stuff in my network I decided to first go with option one.
 Also I kept one of the original DNS servers just in case for the